15 Punniest Book Titles That’ll Give You a Good Laugh

 Tequila Mockingbird: Cocktails with a Literary Twist by Tim Federle

 A play on the classic story To Kill a Mockingbird by Harper Lee, this play-on-words version focuses on how to make a great drink with a literary twist.
 Written by Tim Federle and illustrated by Lauren Mortimer, the literary wordplay involved in this cocktail book for booklover’s include A Rum of One’s Own, The Pitcher of Dorian Grey Goose, and The Last of the Mojitos.
-After making a drink you can start reading one of these 18 classic books you can read in one day.

 The Pun Also Rises by John Pollack

 A list about punny book titles can’t be complete unless it has a punny book title about puns, right?
 The Pun Also Rises: How the Humble Pun Revolutionized Language, Changed History, and Made Wordplay More Than Some Antics by former World Pun Champion John Pollack talks about the history of puns and why they’re important in a thoughtful and entertaining manner.
-Looking for more entertaining yet short nonfiction reads?
-Here are 9 nonfiction books you can read in a day.

 Moby-Duck by Donovan Hohn